Native Places

 The Berkeley Hotel

 If lidos aren’t your thing, The Berkeley is the place for you.
-Its stunning rooftop pool is available to non hotel guests for a daily fee and it’s truly a refreshing gem on a hot summer’s day.
+Its stunning rooftop pool is available everyday to hotel guests and it’s truly a refreshing gem on a hot summer’s day.
 The seventh floor pool is what tranquil dreams are made of and it even boasts panoramic views of London too.
 You can also enjoy the secret garden, where sun loungers are among green leaves and fragrant flowers.

 The history of Monument and its neighbourhood